sollangel/blog/Interview with Nenad Rakocevic about Red, a Rebol inspired programming language.md

 ![](https://miro.medium.com/max/220/1*C0sMUPxpbBs40YIBX848jQ.jpeg?q=220)

 From my completely subjective point of view Red and Rebol are quite strange creatures!
 But don’t get me wrong, that doesn’t mean something bad.
 For example, I am not aware of many high-level languages which features an embedded DSL for general-purpose low-level programming or that have 50 native types.
 You should check it out, you might find some interesting ideas inside Red development.

+Reach me via twitter at @unbalancedparen if you have any comment or interview request for This is not a Monad tutorial.
+Stay tuned!

+Please tell us a little bit about Red’s inception.
+Why was it created?